snowplow-incubator/snowplow-micro-examples/README.md

 ```
 *Arguments*: Number of expected good events to be sent to micro

-An extension of noBadEvents, this test asserts that you sent the correct number of good events to micro for a given event.
+An extension of noBadEvents, asserts that you sent the correct number of good events to micro for a given event.
-For example you might expect the onClick() action to send 2 good events,
+For example, you might expect the onClick() action to send 2 good events,
-then you can make sure 2 are sent to good events and call noBadEvents on the same test to doub
+then you can make sure 2 are sent to good events and call noBadEvents on the same assertion as total number of events = number of good events + number of bad events.

 #### .noOfTotalEvents